narumayase/anyzzapp/README.md

-# anyzzapp - WhatsApp Bot API
+# anyzzapp - WhatsApp Bot API + LLM

-This project provides an API that integrates WhatsApp Bot API and responds to the message with an LLM API.
+This project provides an API that integrates the WhatsApp Bots API and responds to messages with an LLM API.

 ## Features

-- 📱 **WhatsApp Integration** - Send and receive messages via WhatsApp Business API.
+- 📱 **WhatsApp Integration** - Send and receive messages via WhatsApp Business API
-- 🔄 **Webhook Support** - Handle incoming messages with an LLM API.
+- 🔄 **Webhook Support** - Handle incoming messages with an LLM API

 ## Prerequisites